 1 Find common ground with familiar dishes.
 It’s entirely possible to make a largely plant-based meal that works for everyone.
 Soups, salads, sandwiches, wraps, and potato dishes are just some dishes that don’t need to be meaty.

 The same is true for pizza, lasagna, and chili, sloppy joes, tacos, and so many of the kinds of dishes that everyone craves.
+Let your family help with meal planning, to give them a sense of agency in the process.
+Here are 7 plant-based meal planning tips to get you started.

 If plant-based eating is new to your family, then the burden of proof is on the new plant-powered eater.
 But that’s not a bad thing!
 The best way to win your family over is to show them how delicious meatless meals can be.